 How I ended up at a psychologist’s

 Until about a year ago, I had never been to a psychologist.
 Sure, the occasional career counselling now and then, but not a psychologist.
-I suppose I had been lucky to have no need for one.
+I suppose I had been lucky to not need one.
 However, I have always taken interest in psychology and helping people.
 I even considered becoming a psychologist at one point, but information technology sounded like a safer bet.
 Perhaps one day I will pursue this path further, as a life coach or some other fancy creature.

 In any case, the company I work for, Playtech, has a benefits package where they fund up to five (clinical) psychologist appointments a year.
 Sounded like a great opportunity to find out what a psychologist’s appointment is like!
-It was not like I had a need for one, just plain curiosity.
+It was not like I needed one, just plain curiosity.
 Perhaps I could benefit somehow?
 I dropped a note to our service provider Confido and described what I was looking for as best as I could (which was still very vague).
 The next thing I know, I am sitting on a couch trying to formulate my worries and childhood traumas.

 The first appointment was a disappointment.
-I suppose I did not manage to communicate my expectations clearly enough at the beginning of the session.
+I suppose I did not manage to communicate my expectations enough at the beginning of the session.
 The psychologist talked a bit too much for my preference and I did not feel a good fit.
 Definitely her, not me, right?
 RIGHT?!

 So at my second appointment with another psychologist (because what is a better solution than switching who you talk to instead of working out the issues…?), I made sure to communicate my expectations loud and clear – I am here to talk and you get to listen and nod.
 That is all I need right now.
 If I need more, I will let you know.
 I am glad to report that this arrangement has worked out well for the past year.